 Hammock Park, 1900 San Mateo Drive

-This treehouse-themed playground sits within the 90-acre park is inhabited by various forms of wildlife and plant life with 5 miles of nature trails, five picnic pavilions and observation platform, restrooms and a new treehouse-themed playground.
-The playround features three slides, three climbers including a spider net, a leaf and a wood ladder, as well as plenty of swings and benches for parents to sit and watch their children play.
+This treehouse-themed playground sits within the 90-acre park and features three slides, three climbers including a spider net, a leaf and a wood ladder, as well as plenty of swings and benches for parents to sit and watch their children play.
 Restrooms, picnic pavilions and access to walking/biking trails are nearby.

 MLK, Jr. Recreation Center, 550 Laura Lane